 Maintenance of Inventory of Assets

-A lot of asset inventory is done remotely, in theory, even before the shift in working patterns.
-How often would inventory be updated and the asset be present at the time?
+Even before there was a shift in working patterns, a lot of asset inventory was done remotely.
+How often should you update the inventory?
+How much the asset should be present at the time?
 If we’re talking about something physical like a phone or laptop, it is most likely out in the field rather than at a specific location.
-With the right software in place, and accessible to those who need it, asset inventory is managed as easily as any other aspect of remote working.
-Coupled with a good tracking system, asset inventory should not be affected by remote working patterns.
+Giving the accessibility of the right software, you can easily manage asset inventory just like any other aspect of remote working.
+Remote working patterns should not affect asset inventory with a good tracking system.

 Repairs and Maintenance of Assets

 In remote working, repair and maintenance may seem a challenge; but it’s not.
-Repair and Maintenance can also be done remotely with a properly established network of pre-designated vendors.
+A properly established network of pre-designated vendors can carry out Repair and Maintenance remotely.
 If the company doesn’t have a vendor at the location the team member is based, it can find reliable ones at a time when a need arises.
-For the primary repair step, a team member can be assisted by email or phone call.
+For the primary repair step, you can assist a team member by email or phone call.
 With all these, we don’t require team members to connect at a physical location for asset maintenance or repair.

 Remote working shouldn’t create many problems for a modern, digitally aware company.
-Physical assets can easily be tracked and managed.
-Perhaps that should be standard at bigger companies anyway; software licenses etc., need to be monitored whether people are onsite or not.
+You can easily track and manage the physical assets.
+Perhaps that should be standard at bigger companies anyway.
+Whether people are onsite or not, you need to monitor software licenses and so on.
 Essentially, most asset management works as if it were remote – items are in different buildings, on other floors, and the difference between that and being in a home is negligible.

 As for managing people’s assets, a good company should already have a strategy in place for that, as we’re 18 months into the ‘new world’ as it were.
 The important thing is to remember that people are assets, just as much as laptops, vehicles, or cell phones.
 Once you have grasped that, you should be fine.